KDE/kuserfeedback/README.md

-# User Feedback
+# KUserFeedback

-Framework for collecting feedback from application users.
-This currently consists of two aspects:
+Framework for collecting feedback from application users via telemetry and targeted surveys.
-* Telemetry
-* Surveys

 ## Telemetry